patternfly/patternfly-org/packages/documentation-site/patternfly-docs/content/design-guidelines/layouts/grid.md

 ## Usage

 Grid items can be ordered in a number of ways to create groups.
-The span value of all grid items must equal 12, but this can be achieved by combining different section sizes.
+The span value of all grid items must equal 12, but this can be achieved by modifying the span of each item to create different combinations of section sizes:

 ![Example of grid layout with adjusted span.](./img/adjusted-grid-span.png)